Are you looking for a way to recover unsaved Excel file?

 The trick is that Excel automatically saves your data every 10 minutes as you work.
 As a result, the AutoRecover backup won’t contain every information you entered before the problem occurred.
 You’ll lose 10 minutes or less worth of work.

 If any of the above problems do occur, and there were unsaved Excel files, you can easily retrieve any unsaved workbook or the last AutoRecover backup of these files.
-Below shows you how to recover unsaved Excel file.

 Option 1: Use AutoRecover